silon1/txelectrum/README.md

 #### Build and run electrum
 To bulid and run electrum, you have to complete the following steps:
+1. Create python virtual environment at `./electrum`.
+(Optional)
-1. Follow the steps in [Electrum's Readme](./electrum/README.md).
+2. Follow the steps in [Electrum's Readme](./electrum/README.md).
-2. Install the requirements file at `./requirements.txt`.
+3. Install the requirements file at `./requirements.txt`.
-3. Install the requirements file at `./electrum/contrib/requirements/requirements.txt`.
+4. Install the requirements file at `./electrum/contrib/requirements/requirements.txt`.
-4. Run `$ python ./electrum/run_electrum [--testnet]`
+5. Run `$ python ./electrum/run_electrum [--testnet]`

 #### Use already installed electrum
 Just copy the files at `./electrum/electrum/plugins/txe` into the instalation folder. (**Note: This wasn't tested.**)